-3.1.2.3 Predicting rock thermal properties from well-logging data based on theoretical modelling using the gradient boosting method are also included and analyzed within this Section.
+3.1.2.3 Predicting rock thermal properties from well-logging data based on theoretical modelling

 Rock thermal properties were predicted on a test dataset via the Lichtenecker-Rother model, the established values of the correction factor for parallel and perpendicular direction to the bedding plane and thermal properties of rock-forming components (Table 10).
-For comparison, the determinations of thermal properties
+For comparison, the predictions of thermal properties using the gradient boosting method are also included and analyzed within this Section.